Zain23456/connect-four/README.md

 # Connect Four Game
--A two player game in which you must match four game pieces in a row
+-A two player game in which you must match four game pieces in a row.
+A game that takes me back to family game night.

 ## Getting Started
 - Deployment: https://zain-connect-four.netlify.app/